As an Amazon Associate I earn from qualifying purchases.

 Can you make fruit salad the night before?

-How long will fruit salad last in fridge?
+How long will fruit salad last in the fridge?

 Fruit salad will last in the fridge for about 3 days.
-Any longer than that, and the fruit will start to go bad and will lose it’s consistency.
+Any longer than that, the fruit will start to go rancid and will lose its consistency.

 Creamy Fruit Salad Recipe (Thanksgiving Fruit Salad)